learngermanghana/email/README.md

 - Delete templates you no longer need.

 Templates persist in Firestore under the `templates` collection with fields `title`, `platform`, and `content`.

+## Removed Features

+The leaderboard page and associated student statistics functionality have been removed.